Planning and staffing an event is no simple task.

 Coalition Case Study: The Grand Journey

-Coalition supported Wasserman, the agency creating and delivering this experiential campaign, with creative and talent.
+Coalition supported Wasserman, the agency that created and delivered this experiential campaign, with creative and talent.
 Coalition wrote, cast, and directed the show.
-The show was consistent and worked across border and cultures working with local talent in each region.
+The show was consistent and worked across borders and cultures, working with local talent in each region.
 Casting spanned across Antwerp, Berlin, London, Madrid, Barcelona, and Amsterdam.

-On the back of The Grand Journey 1.0, Coalition were hired to create a one man show for smaller events in Europe.
-The character of The Master Distiller was created to gather the 10 botanicals from all over the world.
+Following the success of The Grand Journey 1.0, Coalition was hired to create a one-man show for smaller events in Europe.
+The character of The Master Distiller was created to source 10 botanicals from around the world.
 A bilingual (Italian & English) actor was cast to perform this role at live events in Milan, Turin, and Naples.

-Following the success of The Grand Journey 1.0, Coalition were then tasked with creating a new venture, this time focusing on the artistry of food.
+Following the success of The Grand Journey 1.0, Coalition was tasked with creating a new venture focused on the artistry of food.
 This tour travelled across London, Madrid, Hamburg, and Amsterdam in 2017.

 In Conclusion